rusq/slackdump/README.rst

    list users and their IDs.
 The default output format is "text".
    Use ``-r json`` to output as JSON.

+\-no-user-cache
+   skip fetching users.
+If this flag is specified, users won't be fetched during startup.
+This disables the username resolving for the text output, I don't know why someone would use this flag, but it's there if you must.

 \-o
    output filename for users and channels.
 Use '-' for standard output. (default "-")